StackVista/stackstate-docs/setup/agent/openshift.md

   * containerd
   * CRI-O

-### StackState Receiver API address

-StackState Agent connects to the StackState Receiver API at the specified [StackState Receiver API address](/setup/agent/about-stackstate-agent.md#stackstate-receiver-api-address).
-The correct address to use is specific to your installation of StackState.

 ### Install

 The StackState Agent, Cluster Agent and kube-state-metrics can be installed together using the Cluster Agent Helm Chart: